Sven Bergqvist: Ice hockey

 Bergqvist was also a prominent ice hockey defender, debuting for Hammarby Hockey in 1932, also aged 17.
 He would play 13 seasons for the club in the Swedish top division, with Hammarby being crowned champions on five occasions during his tenures: in 1933, 1937, 1942, 1943 and 1945.

 He represented AIK during one season in 1935/36, before returning to Hammarby.
 In total, he made 209 appearances for Hammarby, scoring 63 goals.

-He also won 55 caps for the Swedish national ice hockey team during his active career.
+He played 55 games for the Sweden men's national ice hockey team during his active career.
 He appeared in three major tournaments for his country – the 1935 World Ice Hockey Championships in Davos, the Garmisch-Partenkirchen 1936 Winter Olympics and the 1938 World Ice Hockey Championships in Prague – but failed to win any of them.

 After his playing career, he made one season as the manager of Hammarby Hockey in 1946.
-He also coached the Swedish national ice hockey team during the 1948 St. Moritz Winter Olympics, where the team finished in fourth place.
+He also coached the Sweden national ice hockey team during the 1948 St. Moritz Winter Olympics, where the team finished in fourth place.

-In 1999, Sven Bergqvist was inducted into the IIHF Hall of Fame.
+In 1999, Bergqvist was inducted into the IIHF Hall of Fame.
 He is a recipient of the honorary award Stora Grabbars Märke, which is handed out by Swedish Ice Hockey Association.
 Only two persons have been awarded the badge in both ice hockey and football.

 Other sports

 At the early age of 16, in 1931, he made his debut as a bandy goalie in Hammarby Bandy's senior team.
 He played another four seasons in the highest Swedish division before quitting.
-He also represented the Swedish national team.
+He also represented the Sweden national bandy team.

 Bergqvist was also a talented sportsman in handball, playing one game in the highest Swedish division – though not for Hammarby IF, but SoIK Hellas.
-He was offered to represent the Swedish national team in the sport of field handball ahead of the 1936 Summer Olympics, but chose to decline.
+He was offered to represent the Sweden men's national handball team in the sport of field handball ahead of the 1936 Summer Olympics, but chose to decline.

-"Svenne Berka" as well competed in the highest Swedish bowling division for the club IK City.
+Bergqvist also competed in the highest Swedish bowling division for the club IK City.